 On October 26, 2010, a fire destroyed Edwards Commons, which included the dining hall, student center and student life offices.
 No one was injured.
 Temporary dining facilities were used in 2010-2011.
-A new, much larger Edwards Commons is scheduled to open in August 2012.
+A new, much larger Edwards Commons opened in August 2012.